Mahendra Kapoor: Biography

 Mahendra Kapoor also sang a duet with Mohammed Rafi.
 The song was Kaisi Haseen Aaj Baharon Ki Raat from the 1967 film Aadmi, which was originally recorded as a duet with Rafi and Talat Mehmood.
 Manoj Kumar, one of the lead stars refused to use Talat's voice for him and the song was re-recorded with Kapoor replacing Talat.

 Kapoor sung in a large number of Indian languages and is the playback singer who has performed in the largest number of in Gujarati, Punjabi, Bhojpuri and Marathi movies.
 In Marathi, he was very popular for being the voice of Dada Kondke in all his movies.
 In spite of being associated with Dada Kondke's colloquial style his singing for Marathi movies was not limited to Dada Kondke's movies only.

 Kapoor was married and had three daughters and one son.
 His son Rohan Kapoor is an actor and singer, who acted in a few films in the 1980s such as Yash Chopra's Faasle (1985) and Love 86 (1986), and Prakash Mehra's Imandaar, and later did stage shows together with his father.

 On September 27, 2008, Kapoor died following a cardiac failure at his home in Mumbai, aged 74.
 He was survived by his wife, children, children-in-law and grandchildren.

 Mahendra Kapoor is one of the golden era singers.
-He remained as one of the most popular singers in Bollywood who has given his voice to almost all of the popular heroes and leading well known actors.
-For Punjabi movies, he has given his voice to Varendra, Mehar Mittal, Prem Nath and many more.
+He remained as one of the most popular singers in Bollywood.
+He voice-acted for Varendra, Mehar Mittal, Prem Nath etc.